Masterxthetuber/neighborlang/README.md

     - ^ increments current cell by next neighbor
     - % increments current cell by previous neighbor
-    - : does the same as / but for the next neighbor cell
+    - : does the same as / but for the next neighbor cell *also to goto and instruction you just enter the index number so lets say program is this ">", "+", 0 it will loop till error*